 A unique ingredient for this salad is Alessi’s Orange Blossom Honey Balsamic vinegar.
 If you can’t find this version, use white balsamic vinegar.

 Start with some cooked and cooled couscous.
 Couscous is a delicate grain that is used in Mediterranean cooking.
 It’s widely available at most supermarkets.

-Add to that some crisp chopped chilled cooked shrimp, diced red bell pepper and cucumber, sliced scallions, chopped cilantro, and toss with a a nice citrusy dressing of freshly squeezed Valencia orange juice, Alessi Orange Blossom Honey Balsamic Vinegar, honey, and canola oil.
+Add to that some crisp chopped chilled cooked shrimp, diced red bell pepper and cucumber, sliced scallions, chopped cilantro, and toss with a a nice citrusy dressing of freshly squeezed Valencia orange juice, Alessi Orange Blossom Honey Balsamic Vinegar, honey, and vegetable oil.
 Season with salt and pepper.
 Refrigerate for a few hours or overnight to let the flavors meld together.

 Top with toasted pine nuts.